Starting With Cyclohexanone How Could You Prepare The Diketone Below

 The Baeyer-Villiger Oxidation: Transforming Cyclohexanone into a Lactone

 The core reaction transforming cyclohexanone into a lactone is the Baeyer-Villiger oxidation.
 This adduct is unstable and rapidly rearranges to form the ester (lactone) and the carboxylic acid.
 This reaction is highly specific for ketones, preferentially oxidizing them over aldehydes.
 Worth adding: this intermediate then collapses, expelling a carboxylic acid (RCOOH) and generating a tetrahedral adduct of the peracid with the oxygen atom inserted between the original carbonyl carbon and the adjacent carbon atom.
 The mechanism involves the nucleophilic attack of the peracid (RCO₃⁻O⁻) on the carbonyl carbon of cyclohexanone, forming a tetrahedral intermediate.
-For cyclohexanone, this initial step yields epsilon-caprolactone (6-caprolactone).
+For cyclohexanone, this initial step yields epsilon-caprolactone (6-caprolactone) That's the whole idea..

 From Lactone to Diketone: Hydrolysis and Rearrangement